Monday, December 27, 2010

 Upward for aye on wings like a dove,

-4. Out of the fear and dread of the tomb,
+Jesus, I come to Thee. - Out of the fear and dread of the tomb,

 Jesus, I come, Jesus, I come;